FabricMC/fabric-docs/develop/networking.md

 Let's examine the code above.

-We only send packets when the action is initiated on the server, by returning early with a `isClient` check:
+We only send packets when the action is initiated on the server, by returning early with a `isClientSide()` check:

 @[code lang=java transclude={22-24}](@/reference/latest/src/main/java/com/example/docs/networking/basic/LightningTaterItem.java)